 The research community, inside and outside academia, is moving towards greater openness, and there are clear benefits to embracing these developments, not simply responding to compliance requirements.

 In the promotion of open research, it is important to recognise that not everything can, or should, be made open.
 There are ethical, legal and commercial reasons why some research outputs and research data cannot be made openly accessible; the communication of results and sharing of data should take these into account.

 Open research policies and support

 The University’s approach to open research is underpinned by our policies for open access (in development) and research data management.
-Responsibility for the open access policy sits with the Pro Vice-Chancellor (Research and Innovation).
+Responsibility for the open access policy sits with the Pro Vice-Chancellor (Research and Enterprise).

 Support for open research is provided by:

 - administration of the University’s Research Repository and Research Data Repository

 - administering open access funding

 - increasing opportunities for open access publication through best use of publisher deals